BarRaiders/barraiders.github.io/docs/faqs/obs-tools/getting-started.md

             </figcaption>
         </div>
     </p>
-2. After following the steps above, drag one of the OBS Tools actions on to your Stream Deck and follow the setup wizard’s instructions.
-(You’ll need the port and password set in the previous step)

 ## Testing It Out
 There are a ton of [Available Actions](./actions.md) in this plugin, but just to make sure everything is working, let's add the `CPU Usage` action as a test.
-This action is pretty simple, __If OBS is on and everything is connected, it will display the CPU usage of OBS like this.
+This action is pretty simple, if OBS Studio is running and everything is connected, it will display the CPU usage of OBS like this.

 <p align="center">
     <img src="../img/working.png"/>